worldline/nginx-buildpack/README.md

 web: bin/start-nginx bundle exec unicorn -c config/unicorn.rb
 ```

+### Application/Dyno coordination

+The buildpack will not start NGINX until the application is listening on `/tmp/nginx-socket`.
+Since NGINX binds to the dyno's `PORT` and since the `PORT` determines if the app can receive traffic, you can delay NGINX accepting traffic until your application is ready to handle it.
+The examples below show how/when you should write the file when working with Unicorn.

 ### Setting the Worker Processes

-You can configure NGINX's `worker_processes` directive via the
-`NGINX_WORKERS` environment variable.
+You can configure NGINX's `worker_processes` directive via the `NGINX_WORKERS` environment variable.

 For example, to set your `NGINX_WORKERS` to 8 on a PX dyno: